rbessin/rbessin/README.md

 High School Student & Web Developer
 -----------------------------------

 Hey, I'm currently a rising sophomore in high school.
 I started coding in september of 2021 by taking a python class offered by my high school.
 After that class I figured I had found something that I was genuinely interested and passionate about and so my journey began.
-I created a few 2D Unity Games with C# for around 2.5 months before moving on to Web Development and I havent looked back since then.
+I created a few 2D Unity Games with C# and then started Web Development and have pursued both simultaneously creating a variety of projects.
 I plan on taking a CS degree after high school.
 I aspire to become a Software Engineer later on.
 And I hope to use these skills to make the world a better place.

 * 🌍  I'm based in NY, USA.
 * 🖥️  See my portfolio at  [https://sky3e.github.io/Portfolio-V1/](https://sky3e.github.io/Portfolio-V1/).